markuta/add.re/index.md

 layout: default
 ---

-Add.re provides **MAC Address Search** and output to various formats, intended for IT nerds.
+Add.re provides **MAC Address Search** and output into various formats, intended for IT nerds.
 All records provided are by the IEEE Registration Authority which is updated regularly.

 #### Why Add.re domain name?